DIFFER-NL/hpi2nn/README.md

 **HPI2-NN** is a machine learning surrogate model of the **HPI2 pellet ablation and deposition code** (https://gitlab.com/hpi2_group/HPI2_code), developed to accelerate integrated modeling of pellet-fuelled tokamak discharges.

-The model learns from around 4000 **HPI2 simulations** on WEST experimental data and ITER simulation data, and predicts **pellet deposition profiles** based on plasma parameters and pellet injection conditions.
+The model learns from around 10000 **HPI2 simulations** on WEST experimental data and ITER simulation data, and predicts **pellet deposition profiles** based on plasma parameters and pellet injection conditions.
-It is designed for integration into integrated modeling frameworks, enabling fast inference within integrated plasma scenario modeling.
+It is designed for stand-alone and coupling into integrated modeling frameworks, enabling fast inference within integrated plasma scenario modeling.

 ---